10 Oct 2024

 The Government has tough choices to make in the upcoming Budget and Spending Review.
 Better incentivising businesses to invest in R&D is a choice that will yield substantial returns.
 This is a growth opportunity, where firms that consistently invest in R&D are predicted to be 13% more productive than those that don’t.
 For every £1 of tax relief granted, up to £2.70 of additional R&D investment is also generated.

 Committing to stability of the credit and tackling fraudulent claims were the right ambitions.
 Under the previous Government, there were five changes in the last parliament alone.
-Our members consistently call for policy stability and certainty to instill investor confidence.
+Our members consistently call for policy stability and certainty to instil investor confidence.

 Below, we outline practical, low-cost actions that the Government can take to ensure the R&D tax credit remains fit for purpose and taxpayers’ funds are used effectively.
 Recognising the number of recent changes, we balance reforms and set out a longer-term plan to make the credit more competitive and empower an under-delivering HMRC to tackle fraudulent claims in a fair and just way.

-Download our action plan here.
+Download our plan here.

 Our recommendations have been developed with insight and expertise from our members, including SMEs and larger tech firms, and tax experts.
 They focus around: